MATR

 What if a return to the place of origin is necessary in order to understand the difficulties in our lives?

-My mother has decided not to share much with me regarding my “unborn” brother and perhaps this is also why — I now understand — I have been struggling for so many years to really cut the umbilical cord between her and me.
+My mother has decided not to share much with me regarding my “unborn” brother and perhaps this is also why — I now understand — I have struggled to effectively cut the umbilical cord between her and me.

 After all, it is beside her that I would have liked to have been that day when, alone in the bathroom, she was watching the failure of life float down the toilet.
 It is to her that I would have liked to have said, that day, that failure is part of our existence.
 Perhaps then I would have been able to convey this awareness to myself as well.